-The Workers' Compensation is a workers compensation law poster by the Illinois Department Of Labor.
+The Workers' Compensation Notice is a labor law posters poster by the Illinois Department Of Labor.
 This is a mandatory posting for all employers in Illinois, and businesses who fail to comply may be subject to fines or sanctions.

 IL All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Illinois and Federal poster requirements by clicking here .